Hessra-Labs/hessra-sdk.rs/README.md

 [![License](https://img.shields.io/crates/l/hessra-sdk.svg)](https://github.com/hessra-labs/hessra-sdk.rs/blob/main/LICENSE)
 [![CI Status](https://img.shields.io/endpoint?url=https://gist.githubusercontent.com/jcorrv/b2734fbe9a9c147a9dfdeafcdcd6c7b7/raw/hessra-sdk-rs-ci-status.json)](https://github.com/hessra-labs/hessra-sdk.rs/actions/workflows/ci.yml)

-A complete rust SDK for requesting and handling authorization tokens from the Hessra authorization service.
+A complete Rust SDK for requesting and handling both identity tokens and authorization tokens from the Hessra authentication and authorization services.

 ## How to use

+### With Identity Tokens (Recommended)

+- Request an identity token once using mTLS authentication
+- Use the identity token for subsequent authorization token requests (no mTLS required)
+- Delegate identity tokens to sub-identities for fine-grained access control
+- Verify identity and authorization tokens completely offline

+### With mTLS Only

-- Request your authorization token before you make your request
+- Request authorization tokens directly using mTLS certificates
 - Include the authorization token in your request
-- verify and optionally add service chain attestations to the token along the way, completely offline
+- Verify and optionally add service chain attestations to the token along the way, completely offline
-- verify the final token, completely offline
+- Verify the final token, completely offline

 ## Project Structure

 This repository is organized as a Rust workspace with the following components:

 - **hessra-sdk**: Main SDK crate that provides a unified API (this is what you'll import)
+- **hessra-token**: Authorization token re-exports from sub-crates
+- **hessra-token-core**: Core utilities and types shared by token crates
-- **hessra-token**: Core token creation, verification, and attestation functionality
+- **hessra-token-authz**: Authorization token creation, verification, and attestation
+- **hessra-token-identity**: Identity token creation, verification, and delegation
 - **hessra-config**: Configuration management for the SDK
 - **hessra-api**: HTTP client for communicating with Hessra services
 - **hessra-ffi**: Foreign Function Interface for other languages